luciuschoi/kakao_auth_example/README.md

 ![](app/assets/images/new_naver1_app.png)
 ![](app/assets/images/created_naver_app.png)

-Client ID to naver_key and Client Secret to naver_secret
+Client ID is for naver_key and Client Secret for naver_secret.

 Let's add these keys to **credentails-development.yml.enc file**.